CsabaDu/CsabaDu.DynamicTestData/README.md

 ```
 In the derived concrete `TestData` types the overriden `object?[] ToArgs(ArgsCode argsCode)` methods will increase the returning object array of the parent `record` with the recently added parameter in case of `ArgsCode.Properties` parameter, otherwise it will return an object array containing the given instance.
 Using the `object?[] Add<T>(this object?[] args, T? arg)` extension method, the overriden methods' implementations are uniform as you will see.

 This type overrides and seals the `string ToString()` method with returning the `TestCase` property's value.
+Its purpose is to facilitate displaying literal testcase description as required in xUnit framework.
+You will find sample codes of these in the [Advanced Usage](#advanced-usage) section below.

 <a href="#top" class="top-link">↑ Back to top</a>